CanDIG/GraphQL-interface/docs/GraphQLIntroduction.md

 cp .default.env .env
 ```

-2. Within the federated-learning repository, modify the `.env` file, modifying the `KATSU_DIR` variable to point to your Katsu directory.
-Add two additional variables to the `.env` file, `CANDIG_DIR` and `GRAPHQL_DIR`, and modify their values to point to the respective directories.
+2. Within the federated-learning repository:

    - Modify the following in the `federated-learning` repo's `.env` file:
      - `KATSU_DIR=../katsu` to point to your local Katsu repo, from the root `federated-learning` directory.